alanmilinovic/mp3tag-exports/README.md

 ## Support

-Hey dude!
-Help me out for a couple of :beers: or a :coffee:!
+Hey there!
+Help me out and support my work.
+You can buy me a :coffee: as a thank you!

 [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/amilino)